timescale/docs/cloud/migrate-to-cloud/hypershift.md

 <procedure>

-### Running hypermigrate on Linux
+### Running hypershift on Linux

 1. Determine which tables need to be converted to hypertables, and which tables need to be compressed during the migration.
 Hypertables must have a unique column labelled `time`.

-1. Open the `hypermigrate.yml` configuration file, and adjust parameters accordingly.
+1. Open the `hypershift.yml` configuration file, and adjust parameters accordingly.
 For example:

     ```yml
     FIXME
     ```

-1. At the command prompt, run hypermigrate.
-Include the source and destination database names, and the path to your `hypermigrate.yml` configuration file:
+1. At the command prompt, run hypershift.
+Include the source and destination database names, and the path to your `hypershift.yml` configuration file:

 1. At the command prompt, install the file: